 Gifting as a boss can be difficult.
 It’s all about hitting that sweet spot of a gift that’s not too personal (shampoo, say, or, horror of horrors, an item of clothing), but not too generic, either.
 We tend to think the best boss-to-employee gifts are things that cost under $50 and nod to both your employee’s work life and their own personal interests.
 A fine line to walk, we realize, so we’ve rounded up several gift options below that are sure to do the trick.
 While everything on this list is available on Amazon, we found some stuff elsewhere, too, for folks who like to shop around.

-For the employee who is already a human parent
+For the employee who is a proud plant parent

 For the employee aspiring to a zero-waste lifestyle